Robert Dudley (explorer): Claiming legitimacy

 Dudley claimed to have been told in May 1603, by a shadowy adventurer called Thomas Drury, that his parents had been secretly married.
-He began trying to establish his claim to the peerages of Earl of Leicester and Earl of Warwick, as well as to the property of his deceased uncle Ambrose Dudley, including Ambrose's Warwick Castle estates.
+He began trying to establish his claim to the earldoms of Leicester and Warwick, as well as to the property of his deceased uncle Ambrose Dudley, including Ambrose's Warwick Castle estates.
 The case came before the Star Chamber in 1604–1605 and aroused great public interest.
 Ninety witnesses appeared for Dudley and 57 for the widowed Countess of Leicester, Lettice Knollys.
 Dudley persuaded, and perhaps pressured, his mother to support his cause.
 She declared in writing (she did not attend the trial in person) that Leicester had solemnly contracted to marry her in Cannon Row, Westminster, in 1571, and that they were married at Esher, Surrey, "in wintertime" in 1573.
 Yet all of the 10 putative witnesses ("besides others") to the ceremony were long since dead.
 Neither could she remember who the "minister" was, nor the exact date of the marriage.

 The Star Chamber rejected the evidence and fined several of the witnesses.
 It was concluded that Sir Robert Dudley had been duped by Drury, who in his turn had sought "his own private gains".
 King James I ratified the judgement, and it was handed down on 10 May 1605.
 In 1621, an official investigation in Tuscany, Dudley's new country, concluded that Dudley's "friends maintain that his father married Lady Sheffield, but they are unable to account for her marriage during his lifetime, an act so injurious to the alleged legitimacy of her son."